muzzyhaile/tryscutch/README.md

 ## 🚀 Run Locally

-Follow these steps to get Clarity running on your local machine.
+Follow these steps to get Scutch running on your local machine.

 ### Prerequisites